Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 70 – 78 centimeters (27.5 – 30.7 inches)

 Being one of the largest sheep, Arapawa sheep actually have a light build with long legs which make them quite active.
 This breed has narrow faces and heads with slender ears, and their fleece color is often all black.
 Black sheep with white spots are also common while all-white sheep of this breed do exist although very rare.
 Both sexes possess horns but the rams have longer spiral horns that grow as long as 1 meter (3 feet).
 This breed is primarily found on Arapaca Island in the Marlborough Sounds of New Zealand.
 In their natural habitats, they prefer living in hostile and very steep terrains.
 At the same time, they are very adaptive to their native environments as they are also hardy and strong.
-It is a feral sheep breed that provide high quality wool, the very purpose they are for.
+It is a feral sheep breed that provides high-quality wool, the very purpose they are for.

 In New Zealand, Arapawa is one of the most popular animals for trophy hunting.
 Because they are one of the largest sheep with fascinating appearance, trophy hunters actually hunt them for their horns.
 In trophy hunting, the hunting guides judge them based on their horn mass and number of curls.
 Because they are among the intelligent animals that are quick on their feet, hunting them is quite common.
 According to New Zealand Safaris, the rams of this breed make an attractive trophy and a perfect way to end a big game hunt.
-Hunters mount their trophy sheep on their shoulders or have the taxidermist turn the ram into a full body rug.
-Arapawa ram trophy hunting used to be common but overhunting in many countries cause a big decline in their population.
+Hunters mount their trophy sheep on their shoulders or have the taxidermist turn the ram into a full-body rug.
+Arapawa ram trophy hunting used to be common but overhunting in many countries caused a big decline in their population.
 Nowadays, New Zealand is one of the only places left where you can hunt this breed.

 4Suffolk